-For this calculation, the medical scheme or schemes that a member belonged to must be registered with the Council for Medical Schemes.
-Registration information is available on www.medicalschemes.com number 1997/013480/07, an authorised financial services provider.
+For this calculation, the medical scheme or schemes that a member was a member of must be registered with the Council for Medical Schemes.
+Registration information is available at www.medicalschemes.com.

-We will add the percentage in the table below to the contribution that a member has to pay for the risk benefits (used to pay for hospital stays and chronic medicine).
+We will add the percentage in the table below to the contribution that a member has to pay for the risk benefits.
+This is used to pay for hospital stays and chronic medicine.
 We do not add the extra percentage to the contribution for the Medical Savings Account (if applicable).